 Verdite is a little-known gemstone that is often carved into figurines, such as native African animals or sculptures that have human forms.
 Jewelry designs make use of verdite beads, cabochons, smooth spheres and tumbled verdite.
 Verdite jewelry tends to be tribal-style, mainly using beads or wire-wrapping techniques for bracelets, earrings and necklace pendants.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.

 Verdite is featured in the interior of the Bank of England and South Africa House in London.

 The Anglican Church in Mpumalanga Province, South Africa, has a font made out of verdite.

 Verdite is a soft gemstone, so it should be cared for in order to prevent damage.
 Since household dust contains quartz, which has a Mohs scale hardness of 7, simply wiping dust from a verdite gemstone could cause scratches.
 The best way to clean verdite gemstones is by using soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 Do not expose verdite to household chemicals or excessive heat.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
-Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
+Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
 Verdite can be easily scratched by harder substances, so it should be stored away from other gemstones.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.